aryanvaghasiya/Quantum-Factoring-Algorithm/README.md

 a = 13  # Can be 2, 4, 7, 8, 11, or 13
 ```

 and rerun the simulation loop until a non-trivial factor is found.
+If you wish to understand how individual steps work, you can go to the jupyter notebook and run the steps one-by-one and understand them.

 ## 📊 Sample Output